 LOW FUEL LEVEL.
-Displayed when you have approximately 1/16th of a tank indicated on the fuel gauge.
+Displayed as an early reminder of a low fuel condition.

 CHECK TRANSMISSION.
 Indicates the transmission is not operating properly.
 If this warning stays on, contact your dealer as soon as possible.

 TRANSMISSION OVERHEATED.
 Indicates the transmission is overheating.
 This warning may appear when towing heavy loads or when driving in a low gear at a high speed for an extended period of time.
 Stop the vehicle as soon as safely possible, turn off the engine and let it cool.
 Check the transmission fluid and level.
 Refer to Transmission fluid in the Maintenance and care chapter.
 If the warning stays on or continues to come on, contact your dealer for transmission service as soon as possible.